blacruz17/MHOmicrobiome/README.md

 These tables can be combined with the metadata (see [exploratory metadata analyses scripts](#2-exploratory-metadata-analyses)) to obtain Phyloseq objects for subsequent analyses.

-Network `graphml` and edge weight files are also provided.
+Network edge weight files are also provided.

 ## 1 Fastq file preprocessing